INTERVIEW BY MARKO SYRJÄLÄ

 When Lewis said that statement, I found it a little strange because you must have spent like half of your life in the studio?

 Let’s discuss next a bit about the album itself.
 RENEGADES came out last November, but the first single, “Crawl,” saw the light of the day already in April of 2020, followed by more singles before the full album release.
-When I first heard “Crawl,” I was surprised positively because it still sounded like L.A.
+I was surprised positively when I first heard “Crawl” because it sounded like L.A.
 Guns to me despite all the band changes.
 I think that’s what your goal was?

 You’re right, and there are a lot of great tracks on this record.
 I’m sure that this time the fans got what they were looking after.
 But it’s not always been like that.
 In the past, L.A.
 Guns has released a couple of albums that were something else that the fans excepted.
 Especially the AMERICAN HARDCORE album was one of those.
 It didn’t sound like L.A.
 Guns at all.